fangshuor/A2-Support-Code-2025/README.md

 **game_state.py**

-This file contains a class representing a Cheese Hunter state, storing the position of the player and the status of all levers/traps in the level (1 for activated, 0 for unactivated).
+This file contains a class representing a Cheese Hunter state, storing the position of the player in the level.

 ~~~~~
 __init__(row, col)